 Squeeze water bottles

 Hydration systems are flexible water containers (also known as water bladders) with long tubes attached that dangle over your shoulder so you can drink while hiking.
 Most hikers go from one extreme to the other – they either like using bladders or totally dislike them and prefer to stop and use a sports bottle for drinking water.
 Nowadays, hydration systems are so popular that many packs come with sleeves for the water bladders.
 Having quick access is a good idea, of course.
 Carrying a water bottle in a side pocket of your backpack means that you can reach it easily.
-However, be advised that most hydration bladders may not survive a puncture so you should protect your water bladder from sharp objects.
+However, most hydration bladders may not survive a puncture.
+Thus you should protect your water bladder from sharp objects.

 Many backpacks used for outdoor activities are hydration compatible